 To effectively remove blood from the carpet without spreading the stain, begin by applying cold water using a clean cloth to gently blot the stain without rubbing.
 Employ a white vinegar and water solution to dissolve the blood particles.
 Baking soda paste can help with dried stains.
 Avoid using warm water, which may set the stain.
-For stubborn spots, consider enzyme cleaners as a last resort.
+For stubborn spots, consider cleaners as a last resort.
 Additional methods await further exploration.

 Key Takeaways